cavadev/real-world-drf/README.md

 * **New Auth Endpoints:** A new set of REST API endpoints for Authentication and Registration with [`django-rest-auth`](https://github.com/Tivix/django-rest-auth).
 * **JSON Web Tokens:** Use [`djangorestframework-jwt`](https://github.com/GetBlimp/django-rest-framework-jwt) for generate JWT.
-* **Sending Emails & Social Authentication:** Use [`django-allauth`](https://github.com/pennersr/django-allautht) for logging with social media accounts, send "email confirmation" and "password reset" emails.
+* **Sending Emails & Social Authentication:** Use [`django-allauth`](https://github.com/pennersr/django-allautht) for logging with social media accounts, and send "email confirmation" / "password reset" emails.

 It has also been configurated the use of email/password for login, and emails' templates have been created for the email confirmation and password reset functions.

+Check out the project's [`documentation`](https://cavadev.github.io/real-world-drf)

 # Prerequisites